 Teen Court is administered by the Talbot County Sheriff’s Office via funding from the Governor’s Office of Crime Control and Prevention and supplemental funding from the Talbot County Council.

 Talbot Teen Court uses the peer jury model, where youth court members assume the roles of judge, jurors, bailiff, clerk, and attorneys.
 A key feature of this model is consensus decision-making when determining sanctions.
-Sanctions may include community service, writing assignments and workshops or classes.
+Sanctions may include community service, teen court jury duties, writing assignments and workshops or classes.

 Talbot Teen Court receives youth referrals from participating partners, including law enforcement, for certain non-violent offenses.
 The program is open to Talbot County youth, ages 13-17, who are first-time offenders.
 Respondents must admit involvement in the criminal activity for which he or she was charged, prior to participation and agree to complete a mental health and substance abuse questionnaire.
 Failure to complete the program results in referral to the Department of Juvenile Services.